apache/flink/docs/setup/config.md

 a TaskManager can have at the same time and how well buffered the channels are.
 If a job is rejected or you get a warning that the system has not enough buffers available, increase this value (DEFAULT: 2048).

-- `taskmanager.memory.size`: The amount of memory (in megabytes) that the task manager reserves on the JVM's heap space for sorting, hash tables, and caching of intermediate results.
-If unspecified (-1), the memory manager will take a fixed ratio of the heap memory available to the JVM, as specified by `taskmanager.memory.fraction`.
-(DEFAULT: -1)

-- `taskmanager.memory.fraction`: The relative amount of memory that the task manager reserves for sorting, hash tables, and caching of intermediate results.
-For example, a value of 0.8 means that TaskManagers reserve 80% of the JVM's heap space for internal data buffers, leaving 20% of the JVM's heap space free for objects created by user-defined functions.
-(DEFAULT: 0.7) This parameter is only evaluated, if `taskmanager.memory.size` is not set.

 - `env.java.opts`: Set custom JVM options.
 This value is respected by Flink's start scripts and Flink's YARN client.